Alejogb1/job-board/blog-data/how-to-resolve-a-release-error-in-azure-devops-ruby-on-rails.md

 id: "how-to-resolve-a-release-error-in-azure-devops-ruby-on-rails"
 ---

-Alright, let's tackle this.
-It’s a problem I’ve seen surface a fair few times, and it’s often a frustrating one because the symptoms can point in various directions, especially when dealing with Ruby on Rails and Azure DevOps.
+Alright,  It’s a problem I’ve seen surface a fair few times, and it’s often a frustrating one because the symptoms can point in various directions, especially when dealing with Ruby on Rails and Azure DevOps.
 We're talking about the specific case of a release pipeline failing, not the build process, which is crucial to understanding.
 From my experience, a failed release often isn’t about the code itself, but rather about the environment or how the code is being deployed within Azure DevOps.

 In the past, I recall spending a good chunk of time troubleshooting a particularly nasty deployment failure for a large e-commerce application.
 The build was perfect – all tests passed.
 But as soon as we tried to push the artifact to the staging environment, bang, it just wouldn’t go.
 That situation, and similar ones since, have taught me that pinpointing the exact culprit takes a structured approach, which I'll outline below.